corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions/building-basic-contract-design.md

 In the contracts above, the commands are nothing more than marker classes; effectively they are cases in a switch statement, which allows the contract's `verify` function to delegate responsibility of specific contract constraints to other functions, such as `verifyCreate`, `verifyUpdate` and `verifyDelete`.

-We can implement the `verify` function on the command itself.
+You can implement the `verify` function on the command itself.
 Instead of being an empty marker class, this gives the command responsibility, as it becomes responsible for implementing its associated contract verification constraints.
-In this case, we define a `VerifiableCommand` interface with a `verify` function; for example:
+In this case, define a `VerifiableCommand` interface with a `verify` function; for example:

 ```kotlin
 public interface VerifiableCommand extends Command {